kurapica/PLoop/README.md

 * If a __property__ is given a type, the value would be validated before it's set to the property, that would take a tiny cost, but it'll stop the mistake flow to other place where we can't trace back.

-For more features, you should go to check the [wiki](https://github.com/kurapica/PLoop/wiki).
+For more features, you should go checking the [wiki](https://github.com/kurapica/PLoop/wiki).

 Install